Hes-Siemelink/instacli/instacli-spec/basic-concepts/Variables.md

 ## Capturing output

-If you want to do something with the output variable, it is dangerous to use it directly because it will change after each command that returns something.
-Use the **[As](../reference/variables/As.md)** command to store the output variable in another one.
+If you want to do something with the output variable, it is dangerous to use it directly because any subsequent command may change it.

+Use the **[As](../reference/variables/As.md)** command to capture the output in another variable.

 ```yaml script
 Code example: Store output in another variable